Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 - doesn't include all values

+### Standard Deviation σ
+Calculate the mean for the data set.
+Then, for each value, calculate the difference between the mean and the value, and square it.
+Add these for each value in the data.
+Then, divide it by the total number of elements in the data, and find the square root of this.

++ measures how consistent data is around the mean
++ useful for determining reliablity

+- not appropriate for all types of data
+- may be more useful to plot a graph instead

 ### Spearman's Rank
 Tests the significance of a correlation between two variables.

 $\rho = 1- {\frac {6 \sum d_i^2}{n(n^2 - 1)}}$

 Compare the number of items (degrees of freedom) given to the significance table.
 The hypothesis can be rejected if the number in the table is below the critical value at 0.95, then your hypothesis can be rejected.
 If it's above, then there is less than a 5% that the relationship was caused by chance, and you accept the hypothesis.
-You can go even further if given a critical value of 0.99, whch means there is a less than 1% chance of this being caused by chance!
+You can go even further if given a critical value of 0.99, which means there is a less than 1% chance of this being caused by chance!

 > If you have a t-value, then subtract 2 from the degrees of freedom.
 Else, leave it as the number of samples.